Crackvignoule/python-gui-mvc-tutorial/README.md

 # Python GUI and MVC Tutorial

-This repository contains the code and notebooks for a short tutorial on Python GUI and MVC using Tktiner & PySide6.
+This repository contains examples and exercises for creating GUI applications using Python.
+It also includes a presentation in both [PowerPoint](./presentation/todo.pptx) and [PDF](./presentation/todo.pdf) formats.

 <!-- ## Notebooks